AtlasXRInc/RealitySDK-Documentation/Documentation/Source/Documentation/GettingStarted.md

     * ADB & Java (Used to build and sideload your mods to Quest)

-Once installed, at thhe root of your installation folder, **run `Launch Unreal Editor.exe` at least once** to complete the setup.
+Once installed, at the root of your installation folder, **run `Launch Unreal Editor.exe` at least once** to complete the setup.

 ---